nodemailer/mailcast/README.md

 -   MongoDB
 -   Unblocked port 25 (some hosting providers block or limit usage of port 25)

+### Fast install

+Mailtrain can be configured to run on Ubuntu 16.04/18.04 using the included [install script](setup/install.sh).
+Run it as root in an emtpy VPS (empty meaning that you do not have anything using SMTP or HTTP ports).

+Installation sets up config folder to `/etc/minimail` and a systemd service called `minimail`

 ### Configuration

 Make all config changes to config/development.toml (not checked in to git, local only) using the same syntax as in default.toml.
 You only need to provide the values that you want tot override: